L-VinayKumar/Predict-Absenteeism-from-work/README.md

 ## Installation

-To install the libraries used i this project.
+To install the libraries used in this project.
 Follow the below steps

 ```bash
  pip install pandas